YouTube is one of the highest-leverage platforms for creators, brands and individuals who want reach, discovery, and monetization and engagement.

-With the introduction of next-gen apps like TikTok, some people question the popularity and value of YouTube today.
+With the introduction of next-gen apps like TikTok, some people question the popularity and value of YouTube today, but the numbers say it’s here to stay.

 1. YouTube Usage Statistics